gearglow/ReptiliaWithATwist/The List.md

 Finally, after they were done training, Elysia shifted back to Harry-form and headed out into Durzkaban to borrow the phone.
 She'd had the idea that her friends might want to come along to check out the Red Wharf property.
 There wasn't enough time to send Hedwig with a letter asking Ron, nor did she have access to a floo.
 Hermione, on the other hand, lived in a muggle house, and had a telephone.
 And she'd given Elysia her number (and address) after the debacle with the bars on the window and the flying car two summers ago.

 Thankfully, Dudley was still at Smeltings until July, and Vernon was at work.
-Petunia was out in the garden, though it was nearing noon so she'd have to be quick before her aunt came back in out of the heat.
+Petunia was out in the garden gossiping with Mrs. Argyle in #6, though it was nearing noon so she'd have to be quick before her aunt came back in out of the heat.

 "Granger residence," Hermione's voice said.